jklingsporn/vertx-jooq/README.md

 - Currently, only Java and only the default 'callbackstyle' with `io.vertx.core.Handler<AsyncResult<T>>` is supported.
 - The generator will omit datatypes that he does not know, e.g. `java.sql.Timestamp`.
 To fix this, you can easily subclass the generator, handle these types and generate the code using your generator.
  See the `handleCustomTypeFromJson` and `handleCustomTypeToJson` methods in the `VertxGenerator`.
+- Since jOOQ is using JDBC under the hood, the non-blocking fashion is achieved by using the `Vertx.executeBlocking` method.